michelif/HHbbgg_ETH/bregression/notebooks/README_NN.md

 On your own laptop create .ssh/config
 ```
 Host cscs
-LocalForward 9999 localhost:9999
+LocalForward 9999 localhost:9999 ----->see above
 LocalForward 6666 localhost:6666
 User username
 HostName ela.cscs.ch
 ```
-Run cscs to be able to access the jupyter notebook later.
+Run cscs to be able to access the jupyter notebook later.--> what does it mean????

 Now back to cscs:
 Adding basic python config ~/.ipython/profile_default/startup/00-basics.ipy :
+---->before this i should do mkdir -p ~/.ipython/profile_default/startup/
 ```
 cat ~/.ipython/profile_default/startup/00-basics.ipy
 import numpy as np